manan1404/manan1404/README.md

-Here's a customized GitHub profile README template for you, complete with emojis to add a fun and engaging touch:

----

 # 👋 Hello, I'm Manan!

 Welcome to my GitHub profile!
-I'm a passionate developer who loves working on cutting-edge technology and exciting projects.
-Here's a glimpse of what I do:
+I'm a Computer Science Undergrad who loves Machine Learning and working on interesting projects.
 ---

 ## 🚀 About Me